IBM-Watson/design-guide/language/02-guidelines/01-style/typography/index.md

 ### Major Third Type Scale

-We recommend the Major Third ratio for screen sizes under 500px and the establishment of breakpoints for higher contrast on larger screens.
+IBM Watson recommends the Major Third ratio for screen sizes under 500px and the establishment of breakpoints for higher contrast on larger screens.
 This ratio is ideal for creating visual hierarchy on small screens without being too jarring.

 {{ _example.large(example.responsiveTypography) }}